 In compromised skin, the outer layer (epidermis) has been damaged.
 You can think of it like a blanket that’s frayed and thin with several small holes and tears.
 This causes two problems: 1) the skin can no longer hold onto moisture as well, causing dryness, flaking, itching, and redness; and 2) the skin can’t protect itself as well, making it more vulnerable to environmental toxins, harmful UV rays, bacteria, allergens, and harsh chemical ingredients in personal care products.

-Other health issues such as cancer (and cancer treatments), AIDS, and diabetes can also affect the skin.
+Other health issues such as cancer (and cancer treatments), AIDS, and diabetes can also affect the skin and barrier.
 For people with diabetes, for example, high blood-sugar levels can cause skin conditions that:

 - thicken skin on the back of the neck and upper back,